Flutter Mobile App Development: What To Know

 Pros of Development in Flutter SDK

 Flutter does not only stick to platform-specific UI but rather offers customized solutions too.
 In React Native and similar alternatives if one application using iOS-specific widgets is designed it will require you to change it when the app is to be integrated on Android.
-With Flutter platform Independence is offered because if you design an app on flutter you will not need to make any further changes in your app.
+With the Flutter platform Independence is offered because if you design an app on flutter you will not need to make any further changes in your app.
 Testing on multiple platforms is necessary but UI becomes platform-independent in Flutter.

 Dart is an easy to understand Language.
 Flutter being the creation of Google, it is a known fact that it comes with very comprehensive documentation.
 People with mediocre knowledge of programming have been seen to develop apps and being prototyping on Flutter.
 Since its advent in the technological world Flutter has been seen to have potential grown interest over various coding platforms like stack overflow etc.